DeusVu1t/WordPress-WooCommerce-Customization/README.md

 This project marks my first venture into such customizations, and I am proud to say that I have met the client's requirements effectively.
 The changes provide a seamless and user-friendly shopping experience.

-Feel free to adjust the description to your preferences, and best of luck with your GitHub project!